Burwell B. Bell III

-Burwell Baxter Bell III (born April 9, 1947) is a retired United States Army four-star general.
+Burwell Baxter Bell III (born 9 April 1947) is a retired United States Army four-star general.

 Early life and education

-Bell was born and raised in Oak Ridge, Tennessee, the son of Burwell B. Bell, Jr. His father was a West Point graduate who worked in government nuclear facilities at Oak Ridge.
+Bell was born and raised in Oak Ridge, Tennessee, the son of Burwell B. Bell Jr. His father was a West Point graduate who worked in government nuclear facilities at Oak Ridge.
 Bell is the great-great-grandson of Arkansas Governor Henry Massie Rector and Mississippi governor and senator James L. Alcorn.
 He graduated from Oak Ridge High School in 1965 and played high school football for the "Wildcats".
-In 1969 he graduated from the University of Chattanooga (now the University of Tennessee at Chattanooga), where he was a member of the Kappa Sigma fraternity, with a degree in Business Administration.
+In 1969 he graduated from the University of Chattanooga (now the University of Tennessee at Chattanooga), where he was a member of Kappa Sigma fraternity, with a degree in Business Administration.
 As a Distinguished Military Graduate of the university's ROTC Program, Bell was commissioned in the United States Army in June 1969 as an Armor/Tank second lieutenant.
 Later, he received a Master of Science in Systems Management from the University of Southern California.
 Over the years, Bell also received Honorary Doctorate Degrees from the University of Maryland, University College; Keimyung University, South Korea; and the University of Tennessee.